-Best TV Buying Guide: Welcome to TechRadar's round-up of the best TVs you can buy in 2018.
+Best TV Buying Guide: Settle in for TechRadar's round-up of the best TV sets you can get your hands on in 2018.

-In the mean time, if you're looking for the best-of-the-best TV out there today without limits or stipulations then this is the place for you.
+But, if you're looking for the best-of-the-best TV out there today without limits or stipulations, this is the place for you.

 "So, should I buy a TV now or wait it out?"

 We hear this question a lot.
 Like most technology, TVs are getting incrementally better all the time, but recently there has been a huge flurry of progress as manufacturers have rushed to embrace new display standards including Ultra HD and HDR.

 Thankfully, things seem to have settled down a little in this department, and the majority of TV manufacturers now support these next generation of features, including newer versions of HDR such as Hybrid Log Gamma.

 So long as your next TV purchase supports these technologies (looking for an Ultra HD Premium certification is a good way to go), we reckon you won't be kicking yourself in six month's time when the next batch of sets arrive

 That said, we'd be remiss if we didn't let you know about the cool technologies that are just around the corner in TV tech.
 Chief amongst them is support for the new HDMI 2.1 standard, which as well as allowing support for 8K at 60 frames per second and 4K at 120 will also allow for FreeSync to be supported over HDMI.